Man arrested after police say he destroyed headstones at Galveston cemetery

 He was then connected to the cemetery damage.
 Johnson's bond was set at $80,000.

-Some of the damaged headstones date back to Galveston's antebellum period, around the mid-1880s.
+Some of the damaged headstones date back to Galveston's antebellum period.
 The damage is estimated at $13,300.

 Man arrested after police say he destroyed headstones at Galveston cemetery